 The most important celebration of the holiday season takes place on Christmas Eve in Colombia.
 On this day, the entire family gets together for a meal, games, and a gift exchange.
 After all the festivities of the day, families usually go to a midnight mass and some people will stay up all night continuing their celebrations.
 After an entire day and night of celebrating on the 24th, Christmas Day in Colombia usually finds people relaxing, eating delicious leftovers, and spending time with the family.

 If you find yourself in Colombia on this date, make sure you soak up the Christmassy vibes by heading out to a restaurant on the evening of the 24th.
 Not sure which restaurant to head to?
 Check out some of our favorite restaurants in Cartagena, or our blog on the best restaurants in Medellin!

 Travel Itinerary for Colombia during the Holidays

 Christmas in Medellin

 Medellin is renowned for its famous Christmas lights show.
 The National Geographic called them some of the best in the world – which makes it a bucket-list item for sure.
 Each year, the lights follow a theme and tell a story, and the city has a budget of up to $10 million USD to do so.
-Whether travelling with children, a partner, or friends, the beauty of Medellin’s Christmas lights is not to be missed.
-In 2022, the lights are inspired by Disney’s movie Encanto, and looks to be a spectacular show!
-The entire city will be transformed with millions of LED lights into the Disney story that captured so many hearts this year.
+Whether traveling with children, a partner, or friends, the beauty of Medellin’s Christmas lights is not to be missed.
+In 2022, the lights were inspired by Disney’s movie Encanto and didn’t disappoint in being a spectacular show where the entire city was transformed with millions of LED lights into the Disney story that captured so many hearts.

 Explore the Pueblos